Main menu

 Violent video games do seem to produce increased physiological arousal (skin conductance, heart rate, brain activity).

-There is virtually no evidence that violent video games increase actual real-
+There is virtually no evidence that violent video games increase actual real-world aggressive behaviors in adults.

-There is some evidence that violent video games increases aggression in young children in free-
+There is some evidence that violent video games increases aggression in young children in free-play situations immediately after exposure.
+This effect does not appear to be long-lasting.

 There may be a bias towards publishing research showing the negative effects of video games.